Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Chicago, IL 60611

 Family memberships start at $200 and include admission for up to four people per visit, among other perks.
-See the website for all the options, or check out my review of the New Water City Exhibit!
+Other memberships include a year of admission plus parking at Navy Pier starting at $350!
+See the website for all the options, or check out my review of the Chicago Children’s Museum.

 Nature Memberships